 Short-term Care: Rehospitalizations

-This metric is a measure of the number of times residents are rehospitalized per 1,000 days of short-term care.
-Minimizing rehospitalizations during rehabilitation is key to restoring the physical well-being of residents.
+This datapoint measures the number of times residents are rehospitalized per thousand days of short-term resident care.
+Avoiding the hospital during rehabilitation is key to restoring the physical abilities of residents.

 Short-term Care: ER Visits